jaammees/racer/README.md

 ![Title](https://raw.githubusercontent.com/jaammees/racer/master/media/pitstop2.gif)

 The race titles were inspired by Mindhunter/Killing Eve/Control.
-I tried combining italic and normal fonts and it looked weird.
+I tried combining italic and normal fonts as in Mindhunter and it looked weird.

 ![Race Title](https://raw.githubusercontent.com/jaammees/racer/master/media/racetitle.png)

 The mountains and trees in the first race were trying to emulate various NES racing games.
+Just kept hacking with Math.random() and lineTo until it looked kindof right.

 ![Race Title](https://raw.githubusercontent.com/jaammees/racer/master/media/mountains.png)

 The flowers in race two were inspired by the tulips stage in Outrun 2006.
 There were supposed to be different coloured flowers.
+The petals were going to be reused to make bushes, but the bushes got dropped.

 ![Race Title](https://raw.githubusercontent.com/jaammees/racer/master/media/tulips.png)

-The night race was inspired by the Chicago stage of Turbo Outrun.
+The night race was inspired by the Chicago stage of Turbo Outrun (without the sexist imagery).

 ![Race Title](https://raw.githubusercontent.com/jaammees/racer/master/media/night.png)

 ## Sound

-I searched for a long time how to make a simple car engine noise with a small amount of code.
+I searched for a long time how to make a simple car engine sound with a small amount of code.
 In the end I couldn't find much and the final sound in the game was done in a panic about 5 hrs before the deadline.

 For most of the development, the car engine sound was a sawtooth wave which increased in frequency as the car accelerated.
 I found this noise quite annoying and it gave me a headache.